Labyu with an Accent: Production

 Labyu with an Accent is a film made under ABS-CBN Film Productions, the production outfit of Star Cinema.
 It is directed by Coco Martin and written by Patrick Valencia.
 Martin who is also a starring actor of the film, has his directorial role credited under his legal name, Rodel P. Nacianceno rather than his stage name.
 Martin also consulted fellow director Malu Sevilla for the film.

 The film was announced in July 2022 as one of the first four entries submitted as a script for the 2022 Metro Manila Film Festival.
 The plot for the film was pitched to ABS-CBN by Martin himself who also proposed that Jodi Sta.
 Maria made his co-starring leading lady.
 Martin based the story on both his and Sta.
 Maria's personal experience working abroad.
 Martin himself worked as an Overseas Filipino Worker in Canada.
 He created the concept when he was still working with the television series Ang Probinsyano which ended its run in August 2022.
 This is the second time that Martin drew from his experience as an OFW, as prior to bagging the lead in Ang Probinsyano, Martin was supposed to do a film and a teleserye based around the concept which were both eventually released as Padre de Familia and On the Wings of Love, respectively.

 Principal photography sometime after Ang Probinsyano ended airing.
 Filming took place mostly in Los Angeles in the United States although some scenes were filmed in the Philippines.
 Martin preferred to work with minimal rehearsals and script guidance for the filming of Labyu with an Accent, believing overreliance on the script "takes away the magic".

 Martin presents the film as a gift to followers of his and Sta.
 Maria's television series Ang Probinsyano and The Broken Marriage Vow.

 Release

 Labyu with an Accent was released on cinemas in the Philippines on December 25, 2022, as one of the eight official entries of the 2022 Metro Manila Film Festival.

+Ticket sales for the Metro Manila Film Festival saw a significant increase, according to the Cinema Exhibitors Association of the Philippines.During the festival, the film ranked 4th in box office sales.